astronomer/docs/software/install-airgapped.md

     - `install.<base-domain>`
     - `alertmanager.<base-domain>`
     - `prometheus.<base-domain>`
-* If you're using the Astronomer Software integrated container registry, specify that that the encryption type of the certificate *must* be RSA.
+* If you use the Astronomer Software integrated container registry, specify that that the encryption type of the certificate must be RSA.
-* Request that the return format be as follows:
+* Request the following return format:
   - A `key.pem` containing the private key in pem format
   - **Either** a `full-chain.pem` (containing the public certificate additional certificates required to validate it, in pem format) **or** a bare `cert.pem` and explicit affirmation that there are no intermediate certificates and that the public certificate is the full chain.
-  - **Either** the `private-root-ca.pem` of the the private Certificate Authority used to create your certificate (in pem format) or a statement that the certificate is signed by public Certificate Authority.
+  - **Either** the `private-root-ca.pem` in pem format of the private Certificate Authority used to create your certificate or a statement that the certificate is signed by a public Certificate Authority.

 :::warning

-If you're using the Astronomer Software integrated container registry, the encryption type used on your TLS certificate must be *RSA*.
+If you're using the Astronomer Software integrated container registry, the encryption type used on your TLS certificate must be **RSA**.
 Cerbot users must include `-key-type rsa` when requesting certificates.
 Most other solutions generate RSA keys by default.

 :::

 ### Validate the received certificate and associated items

-Ensure that you have received each of the following three items:
+Ensure that you received each of the following three items:

-- A `key.pem` containing the private key in pem format
+- A `key.pem` containing the private key in pem format.
-- **Either** a `full-chain.pem` (containing the public certificate additional certificates required to validate it, in pem format) **or** a bare `cert.pem` and explicit affirmation that there are no intermediate certificates and that the public certificate is the full chain.
+- **Either** a `full-chain.pem`, in pem format, that contains the public certificate additional certificates required to validate it **or** a bare `cert.pem` and explicit affirmation that there are no intermediate certificates and that the public certificate is the full chain.
-- **Either** the `private-root-ca.pem` of the the private Certificate Authority used to create your certificate (in pem format) or a statement that the certificate is signed by public Certificate Authority.
+- **Either** the `private-root-ca.pem` in pem format of the the private Certificate Authority used to create your certificate **or** a statement that the certificate is signed by public Certificate Authority.

 To validate that your security team generated the correct certificate, run the following command using the `openssl` CLI: